HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 ## ⚡️ Install

-The following instructions are for linux installation.
+The following instructions are for Linux installation.
-We recommend the requirements as follows.
+We would like to recommend the requirements as follows.
 * Python == 3.9.16
 * CUDA Version >= 11.7